Plugins

 name: cert-manager-example-cluster

 .spec.ignoreDifferences is an optional field that is used to suppress specific differences detected by the drift detection of the deployment tool.
 This can be useful to ignore differences in fields that are managed by other controllers or tools.
-Example configuration when using Flux as the deployment tool.
+Example configuration with Flux.

 spec: